The Cyclades · Milos

 South coast

-Polco / Thalassitra / Excellent Yachting.
-South coast, Sykia sea-cave, the sulphur cliffs, Kleftiko caves, three swim stops.
-Lunch on board.
+Polco, Thalassitra or Excellent Yachting, down the south coast: the Sykia sea-cave, the sulphur cliffs, the Kleftiko caves, three swim stops, lunch on board.

 Book a week aheadSmall boat